 INSTRUCTIONS

-preparing the cherries (or use 4 cups of any fresh/frozen fruit)
+Preparing the Fruit (Use 4 cups of any fresh/frozen fruit)

 NOTES